snozbot/fungus/Docs/command_ref/flow_commands.md

 Property | Type | Description
  --- | --- | ---
-_scene Name | Fungus.StringData | Name of the scene to load.
+_scene Name | Fungus.Variables.StringData | Name of the scene to load.
 The scene must also be added to the build settings.
 Loading Image | UnityEngine.Texture2D | Image to display while loading the scene

 ## Quit